efueger/silverstripe-framework/docs/en/01_Tutorials/03_Forms.md

 Now that we're collecting data, it would be nice to show the results on the website as well.
 We could simply output every vote, but that's boring.
 Let's group the results by browser, through the SilverStripe data model.

-In the [second tutorial](/tutorials/extending_a_basic_site), we got a collection of news articles for the home page by using the 'ArticleHolder::get()' function, which returns a [api:DataList].
+In the [second tutorial](/tutorials/extending_a_basic_site), we got a collection of news articles for the home page by using the 'ArticleHolder::get()' function, which returns a [api:SilverStripe\ORM\DataList].
 We can get all submissions in the same fashion, through `BrowserPollSubmission::get()`.
 This list will be the starting point for our result aggregation.

 Create the function 'BrowserPollResults' on the *HomePage_Controller* class.